The Barbecue Murder Mystery -- Flash Fiction Murder Mystery Challenge Continues

 The Los Angeles Times he had been holding slid to the ground and the bench on which Trent Leland had fallen asleep seemed harder than the last time he had fallen asleep there.

 Why didn’t he just go home to his apartment?
-His second wife had left him two months ago; she should have been grateful that he married her, he considered himself a perfect catch, it never occurred to Trent that she was tired of cleaning up after him when he came home drunk every weekend that is whenever he bothered to come home, the same as his first wife, and he blamed both of them, neither of them were good enough for him.
+His second wife had left him two months ago; she should have been grateful that he married her, Trent thought to himself, he considered himself a perfect catch, it never occurred to Trent that she was tired of cleaning up after him when he came home drunk every weekend, that is whenever he bothered to come home, the same as his first wife, and he blamed both of them, neither of them were good enough for him.

-Here he was again, alone and hung over and tired of working for the insurance company that hired him fifteen years ago after Mitt Romney sent Sensata Technologies to Japan, and after all this time he was still bitter about having to train his replacement who was brought to the United States for that exact purpose.
+Here he was again, alone and hung over and tired of working for the insurance company that hired him fifteen years ago after Mitt Romney sent Sensata Technologies to Japan.
+After all this time he was still bitter about having to train his replacement at Sensata who was brought to the United States from Japan for that exact purpose.

 Trent Leland, was a good looking man with reddish blond hair and a deep tan, tall and muscular fifteen year ago, and he had not changed that much except for the beard, and his name of course, having convinced a judge to allow him to legally change his name to Trent Leland by telling him that the Chicago mob was after him and he needed to be in a protection program, he was good at playing mind games and play acting.